ucrlibrary/2021-10-14-ucr/index.md

 <p id="accessibility">
   <strong>Accessibility:</strong> We are committed to making this workshop
   accessible to everybody.
-  The workshop organizers have checked that:
+  For workshops at a physical location, the workshop organizers have checked that:
 </p>
 <ul>
   <li>The room is wheelchair / scooter accessible.</li>